Rit15esh/Rit15esh/README.md

 - 👀 I’m interested in learning linux operations
 - 🌱 I’m currently learning Cloud technology
 - 💞️ I’m looking to collaborate on communities
-- 📫 How to reach me
+- 📫 How to reach me via chat

 <!---
 Rit15esh/Rit15esh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.